Y0Coss/docs-fork/pages/web_cloud/web_hosting/faq-web_hosting/guide.en-gb.md

 ///

-/// details | When you cancel a Performance web hosting plan, how do I keep the linked Web Cloud Databases solution?
+/// details | When I cancel a Performance web hosting plan, how do I keep the attached Web Cloud Databases solution?

 **Performance** web hosting plans include a Web Cloud Databases solution that can be activated for free.<br>
-When you cancel or delete your **Performance** web hosting plan, any attached Web Cloud Databases solution will also be canceled.
-To keep your Web Cloud Databases solution, you will need to detach it **before** the hosting plan is canceled.
+When you cancel or delete your **Performance** web hosting plan, any attached Web Cloud Databases solution will also be cancelled.
+To keep your Web Cloud Databases solution, you will need to detach it **before** the hosting plan is cancelled.

 Follow these steps: